Jordan-Cartwright/simple-weather-api/README.md

 We can use the deployment manifests in the `deployment` folder to start the demo application on a Kubernetes cluster.

 Steps:
-- create a generic secret containing your OpenWeatherMap API key
+- Create a generic secret containing your OpenWeatherMap API key
 ```
 kubectl create secret generic weather-api --from-literal=apikey=myapikey
 ```